-if you are a first time visitor of my blog, I’m an American food & drink writer in Florence since 2012 but spent a month in Bologna in 2017 to develop a gourmet tour plus subsequent frequent jaunts between Florence to research and continuously study its cuisine- which fascinates me to no end!
+if you are a first time visitor of my blog, I’m an American food & drink writer in Florence since 2012 but have spent considerable time in Bologna between Florence to research and continuously study its cuisine- which fascinates me to no end!

-This Bologna food tour was my little passion project, and was added to my bespoke gamma of small-group, 3 hour tasting tours focused on Florence.
+Out of which, a Bologna food tour was born and added to Curious Appetite’s bespoke gamma of small-group, 3 hour tasting tours focused on Florence.
 I sweat over many bowls of tortellini and slices of mortadella to make it perfect!

 The last days in my month stint in Bologna were solid, mostly because I finally figured out how to get around without looking at a map and ate some of the best food to date.
 But also I made some final assessments of this town and the culture of life in Florence.
 My palate changed, my attitude towards Florence’s dining scene even more critical.